ministryofjustice/technical-guidance/standards/using-3rd-party-open-source-products.md

 Responses should include healthy discussion of the severity/validity of a given issue, and timely fixes for vulnerabilities which are deemed to be serious.

-### Support for the normal use of the code can be obtained from the community at zero cost

-If this is not present, then this is a commercial product, and must be considered alongside other products with licensing or support costs
-If not present, then this software would be considered inferior to like-for-like FLOSS alternatives
+### A broad community supports users of the product outside official forums

+Without community engagement, we are reliant on support through the vendor.
+This usually means that we should consider the product as a commercial product, and evaluate it alongside others with licensing and support costs.

 ### If commercial support is available for advanced use, a marketplace exists to choose between different suppliers